Lancashire Aircraft Corporation: Foundation

-In July 1945. two months after the end of WWII, LAC acquired its first aircraft, a De Havilland Rapide based it at Stanley Park, and started doing pleasure flights.
-The following year it also operated pleasure flights from Yeadon Aerodrome in Yorkshire.
-These were followed by charter flights, the first of these taking place on 10 February 1946 from Blackpool's other airport, Squires Gate.
-The fleet quickly grew, with two more Rapides added early that year and three new Airspeed Consuls joining during the summer and generally operating from Squires Gate.
-The last recorded flight from Stanley Park was made by LAC's original Rapide, G-AHGD, on 21 September.
+In July 1945, two months after the end of war in the European theatre, LAC acquired its first aircraft, a de Havilland DH.89 Dragon Rapide, based it at Stanley Park, and started operating it on scenic flights.
+The following year it also operated such flights from Yeadon Aerodrome east of Samlesbury in Yorkshire.
+These were followed by true charter flights, the first of these taking place on 10 February 1946 from Blackpool's other airport, Squires Gate.
+The fleet quickly grew, with two more DH.89s added early that year and three new Airspeed Consuls joining during the summer, generally operating from Squires Gate.
+The last recorded flight from Stanley Park was made by LAC's original Rapide, on 21 September.